altunenes/sorceress/README.md

 ## 4- sorceress.sorcerer.addlines

-inspired from Akiyoshi Kitaoka.
+inspired from prof Akiyoshi Kitaoka.

 Have you seen this illusion before?
 In bellow, someone is hiding after those grids. *Beneath this *grids there* is *more than* Grids.
 Beneath this *grids there* is an idea.
 And ideas are bulletproof...*

+You can see the Vendetta guy if you scroll down and up the page or zoom out the whole image.
+Or more accurately, apply a Gaussian.

 ![asdddd](https://user-images.githubusercontent.com/54986652/130432273-c3b11961-484d-44a1-99a9-6821e46f9c10.png)